sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 * Lets place the TOC here
 {:toc}

-Sitespeed.io uses a plugin architecture where you can remove/add your own plugins that can run additional tests on the URLs or do what you want with the result (store to a database or ...).
+Sitespeed.io uses a plugin architecture where you can add/remove your own plugins that will run additional tests on the URLs or anything else you can think of with the results (store to a database or ...).

 ## List configured plugins